Cloud Costs and R&D Credits: A Growing Opportunity and a Big Risk

 1. Map Cloud Usage to Business Components

-Work closely with your engineering and IT teams to map cloud spend to specific qualified business components.
-This will strengthen the nexus between cost and credit.
+Work with engineering and IT teams to connect cloud spend to specific qualified business components.
+That connection is what establishes the nexus between cost and credit.
+Without it, cloud costs are difficult to defend under examination.

 2. Align Documentation to Current Expectations